-Step 3 - Update Security Group Settings
+Step 4 - Update Security Group Settings

-1. Ensure that the security group used by both instances has the following additional rules defined.
+1. Ensure that the security groups used by both instances have the following Inbound rules defined.
 These are required to ensure that heartbeat (used for HA communication) can communicate between the two instances.

 Rule 1: